-Endometriosis isn't a reason to have a hysterectomy unless you have significant symptoms that are unresponsive to less invasive therapies.
+Endometriosis isn't a reason to have a hysterectomy unless you have significant symptoms that are unresponsive to less invasive therapies, and the uterus itself is causing pain or bleeding problems.
 But endometriosis can be painful in premenopausal women and should be treated.

 Depending on the severity of your endometriosis, treatment options may include:

 - Hormonal therapies, such as birth control pills, which help control the hormones that cause a buildup of endometrial tissue — and birth control pills are associated with a decrease in ovarian cancer risk.

 - Conservative surgery to remove endometrial growths without removing your reproductive organs — with laparoscopic surgery in most cases, or traditional abdominal surgery in more-severe cases.

 If you're worried about how endometriosis might affect your fertility, that's a different matter.
 Endometriosis does cause fertility problems for some women.

 Normal conception, pregnancy and delivery are possible after conservative endometriosis treatment.
 But if you're having trouble conceiving, you may need to see a fertility specialist to explore your options for becoming pregnant.